WE ENVISION a state where all people from all the diverse populations of Oregon:

 Have self-determination, choice and control over their own lives

 Have the supports they need to live healthy, safe, and fulfilling lives

-Oregon Consortium of Family Networks - presented during the 2013 "Shaping Supports to Fit the Person" conference in Corvallis.
+Oregon Consortium of Family Networks The Oregon Consortium of Family Networks (OCFN) facilitates opportunities for families to connect with other families in an organic and fun way and by thinking creatively to support them in accessing and creating resources in the community.
+OCFN was presented during the 2013 "Shaping Supports to Fit the Person" conference in Corvallis.
 View their presentation here.

 Winspread Report - The report outlines recommendations for advancing a national agenda on supporting families with a member with intellectual or developmental disability.

 We believe that with high expectations, opportunities, appropriate support and the right job match, people with developmental disabilities can successfully work and contribute to their communities.
 It’s time for all of us to raise our expectations about what is possible.

 Molly Elliot:Molly has demonstrated a passion and dedication to assisting people with developmental disabilities to lead full, productive, and self-determined lives.

 Ruth Morris:Ruth is a pioneer in Oregon’s Self-Advocacy movement.She is a mentor to others and is being recognized for her tireless advocacy for herself and other people with developmental disabilities.